jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 This is a Resource Model Source plugin for [Rundeck](https://www.rundeck.org) 2.7.1+ that provides Google Cloud Platform GCE Instances as nodes for the Rundeck server.

-Confirmed to work for Rundeck up to v3.0.9
+Confirmed to work for Rundeck up to current latest (v3.0.9)

 ## Installation